 Equities have performed strongly over this period as the economic recovery has become more robust in the eyes of investors and levels of anxiety have reduced.
-Asia & Emerging Markets have particularly benefited as capital outflows to the US have reversed as concerns around the Chinese banking system have subsided.
 Fixed interest markets have been held back by concerns that the economic recovery may increase inflation and lead to interest rate increases which have already begun in the US economy.